-Re: Battery charging regulations, on the basis that charging is via a standard type G socket on existing, single phase electrical infrastructure, the primary consideration is on the electrical inspection requirements (summarised in The Regulatory Framework table).
+Regarding battery charging, on the basis that charging is via a standard type G socket on existing, single phase electrical infrastructure, the primary consideration is on the electrical inspection requirements (summarised in The Regulatory Framework table).
 There are recommendations for batteries to have health monitoring systems and 'safe' storage solutions, and especially for multiple charging stations, regulations may follow to meet fire regulations discussed above.